Summertime Allergies

 In some cases, seasonal allergies can lead to other uncomfortable conditions such as sinusitis (an inflammation of the nasal passages), asthma, ear infections, headaches, fatigue and interrupted sleep.

-Although there is no instant cure for seasonal allergies, there are several methods and medications that may help alleviate several allergy symptoms:
+There are also several methods and medications that may help alleviate seasonal allergy symptoms:

-• Over-the-counter (OTC) antihistamines such as Claritin, Allegra and Zyrtec can help relieve itching and sneezing.
-Some medications may cause sleepiness or require a prescription.
+• Over-the-counter (OTC) antihistamines can help relieve itching and sneezing.

 • Decongestants can help clear nasal passages.